Guake/guake/docs/source/user/installing.rst

 guake
 ```

-To allow global 'F12' to open the guake, go to Setting >> Device >> Keyboard >> Scroll to bottom >> "+" to create a new global short cut with 'F12' keybinding and comand 'guake'.
+To allow global 'F12' to open the guake, go to Setting >> Device >> Keyboard >> Scroll to bottom >> "+" to create a new global short cut with 'F12' keybinding and comand 'guake-toggle'.

 You may notice the style may have some error.
 You can fix this by installing and apply custom theme.